-A bond is an amount of money paid as a guarantee that, if released, a non-citizen will appear in court for her removal hearing.
-Generally someone who is in the United States lawfully will have to pay the bond on the detainee’s behalf.
+A bond is an amount of money paid as a guarantee that, if released, a non-citizen will appear in court for removal hearing.
+Generally, someone who is in the United States lawfully will have to pay the bond on the detainee’s behalf.
 If the detainee makes all scheduled court appearances and complies with all the court’s instructions, the bond amount will be returned at the end of the court proceedings.

 Not all detainees are eligible for bond.
 Depending on your immigration status and history of criminal convictions, you may be subject to mandatory detention which means that you will have to remain in detention while your removal case is pending (See above question regarding mandatory detention).

 In setting a dollar amount for bond, an immigration judge will consider how likely the immigrant is to show up to the removal hearing, as well as the danger he or she poses to the community.
-Some other factors used to determine bond amount include: local family ties; prior convictions or arrests; prior appearances at hearings; membership in community organizations; manner of entry and length of time in the United States; and financial ability to post bond, among others.
+Some other factors used to determine bond amount include: local family ties; prior convictions or arrests; prior appearances at hearings; membership in community organizations; manner of entry and length of time in the United States; and financial ability to post bond.
 It is usually helpful for the court to see that you have loving family members in the courtroom when you appear in court to present your case for bond.
 Bond amounts vary from a minimum of $1500 to much higher amounts, depending on the individual’s personal circumstances and criminal history.
-Unlike criminal bail, detainees must generally pay the full bond or put up real property as collateral.
+Unlike criminal bail, detainees must generally pay the full bond or put up real estate as collateral.